bbfox0703/AchievoLab/README.md

 A Steam achievement management GUI, built with WinUI 3 and .NET 8.

 ## Features
-- Wraps the Steamworks API directly via `steamclient64.dll` to query ownership and metadata for installed apps.
+- Achievement management part: wraps the Steamworks API directly via `steamclient64.dll` to query ownership and metadata for installed apps.
 - Launch dedicated game achievement management interface.
 - Downloads and caches the global game list.
 - Fetches, caches and reuses cover icons for games.
 - Can launches games through GUI by right click popup menu.
 - Also can launch game from this UI by right click menu.
+- Get your game list data / localized game title name (if any) by Steam Web API

 ## Program list
 1. ./AnASM/AnASM.exe: primary GUI interface.
 2. ./RunGame/RunGame.exe: called by AnASM.exe when double click on a game title image.
 3. ./MyOwnGames/MyOwnGames.exe: This tool is designed to get your Steam account owned game data by Steam Web API.
+Notice: thios may take some time to complete because Steam API will block API key for certain time if query too fast.

 ## To use MyOwnGames
 1. Need a Steam API key.
 (Apply API key here)[https://steamcommunity.com/dev/apikey].
 Please note API key is very important to your Steam account.
 Don't share it to anyone.
 2. Need your SteamID64 number: Several ways to get this.
 If you did not customize your Steam personal page URL end with ...profiles/7656119xxxxxxxx.
 Where 7656119xxxxxxxx is your SteamID64 number.
 Or you can get it from SteamDB after link logon info with Steam.
+Many ways to get SteamID64, select a safe one to get it.
 This tool save your game list data and will be used for main program AnSAM.

 ## To Compile